English Country Dance & Music Weekend

 Daniel Beerbohm (NJ) plays clarinet, flute, and whistles and spices his English and contra dance playing from a rich background of swing, klezmer, and classical.
 He performs extensively with Trio Picante, Hold the Mustard, A Joyful Noise, and Reunion at dance and music events along the east coast and occasionally westward since 1980.
 More recently he has also joined with members of Bare Necessities for dance weekends in Michigan, northern California, and Cleveland, OH.

-Cecile LeRoy (Boston) started life as a classical cellist and has been playing for English and contra dances for the better part of a decade.
+Cecile Leroy (Boston) started life as a classical cellist and has been playing for English and contra dances for the better part of a decade.
 Besides joining members of Bare Necessities at their home dance in Massachusetts, Cecile also plays for contra and English with her eclectic, groovy trad band Chimney Swift.
 Drawing from a whole host of inspirations, she brings lightness, depth, and heart to the sound of every group she joins.

 Meals